Having seen it mentioned in another thread thought it would be an ideal opportunity to put this one to bed...

 :)

-Quote from: grumbeast on Yesterday at 02:32:34 PMThis thread is a dangerous one, I described it to my wife and daughter while out on a pleasant walk yesterday.
+Quote from: grumbeast on August 20, 2025, 02:32:34 PMThis thread is a dangerous one, I described it to my wife and daughter while out on a pleasant walk yesterday.
 My daughter then enquired, "what do you think is the proper way dad?"
 To which I sensibly replied that Jam first is the only way to do it.
 This elicited an unexpected release of invective and accusations of 'Philistine' and 'Heretic' from the pair of them.

 So thankyou for this, the humble Scone (as in cone) has thrust a wedge into my otherwise harmonious domestic arrangements!